How do I get money from the Covid-19 Regional Response Fund?

 The fund priorities may evolve as our region adapts to the COVID-19 outbreak.
 We will continue to prioritize communities most affected recognizing deep and historic inequities that are likely to be magnified in times of crisis.
 The coalition recognizes the need to provide immediate resources for triage, as well as the importance of recovery resources to ensure community resilience.
 Please note future grants and recovery efforts will be contingent on the amount of funds raised.

-To limit the burden on nonprofits, there will be a brief application asking for basic information about your organization and work to address the basic needs of vulnerable populations impacted by COVID-19.
+To limit the burden on nonprofits, there is a brief application asking for basic information about your organization and work to address the basic needs of vulnerable populations impacted by COVID-19.
+You may find it here.